Alençon: Transport

 Alençon is linked by the A28 autoroute (motorway/freeway) with the nearby cities of Le Mans to the south (Sarthe) and Rouen (Seine-Maritime) to the north.
 The A88 autoroute links the A28 just north of Alençon to the coastal port of Caen.

 The Alençon railway station offers regional services towards Caen, Le Mans and Tours.
 A comprehensive town bus system operates from 7:00 to 19:00.

+Aérodrome d'Alençon - Valframbert is an Aerodrome within the commune which is also shared with neighbouring communes of Valframbert and Cerisé that opened in 1936.
+Its IATA airport code is XAN and its ICAO airport code is LFOF.

 There is a comprehensive network of cycle paths.